anncam/Transformers/README.md

 ![image](https://user-images.githubusercontent.com/64801054/197897709-cf550253-031d-4742-8e2d-7039804a98f8.png)

 Proposed ***AlterNet*** model
-- combines ViT and CNNs by changing ratio of multi head self attentions to convolutional layers which ended up outperforming CNNs and ViTs
+- combines ViT and CNNs by changing ratio of multi head self attentions to convolutional layers which ended up outperforming CNNs and ViTs even on very small data sets

 ## Questions:

 1. Does any one have any questions?
 2. somehting else

+### Critical Analysis:

+My only issue with this paper is that I don't feel like the title really matches the content.
+The title gives the impression that the paper is going to focus on the basics of how Vision Transformers work, which it did some, but it also focused on proposing a new model more than it focused on vision transformers in general.

 ## Additional resources